paultag/notes.pault.ag/notes/hy-survival-guide.md

-Hy has quite a few Clojure-isms that I rather prefer, such as the threading macro, and dot-notation (for accessing methods on an Object), which I would rather see used throught the hylands.
+Hy has quite a few Clojure-isms that I rather prefer, such as the threading macro, and dot-notation (for accessing methods on an Object), which I would rather see used throughout the hylands.

     :::clojure
     ;; good: